HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

         When you select the **Author** criterion, four input fields appear: **User attribute**, **Users**, **Group attribute** and **Groups**.

-        Selecting any attribute from user or group attributes enables the **Users** or **Groups** respectively, a typeahead input field where you can select the users or groups as author of the items you want included in your report.
-The list of matched users or groups is displayed as auto-suggested options according to the user or group attribute you select and input value as you type.
-Only the suggested users or groups are considered valid inputs.
+        Selecting any attribute from user or group attributes enables the **Users** or **Groups** field respectively. **Users** and **Groups** are a type-ahead input field where you can select the users or groups as author of the items you want included in your report.
+The list of matched users or groups is displayed as auto-suggested options depending on the selected user or group attribute and the input value as you type.
+Only the suggested users or groups validvalues.

-        At least one of the suggested users or groups must be selected to finish setting up the criteria.
+        You must select at least one of the suggested users or groups to finish setting up the criteria.
 A checkmark appears to the left of the selected user and group to indicate that it has been selected.

         ![](../../../../assets/HCL_Content_Reporting_Author_Criteria.png)